openplans/openblock-old/docs/main/schemas.rst

 Creating a Custom NewsItem Schema
 =================================

+In OpenBlock lingo, a *Schema* is a type of *NewsItem.* (It's a good idea to read :ref:`concept_overview` if you haven't.)

-OpenBlock's :doc:`../packages/ebpub` package provides a model for defining NewsItem types (Schemas).
-This section provides a brief example of creating a Schema, defining its custom fields and creating a NewsItem with the Schema.
-It is assumed for this section that you have installed either :doc:`the demo <demo_setup>` or have created a :doc:`custom application <custom>`.
+OpenBlock's :doc:`../packages/ebpub` package provides several models for defining Schemas.
+This section provides a brief example of creating a Schema, defining its custom fields, and creating a NewsItem with the Schema.

+It is assumed for this section that you have installed either :doc:`the demo <../install/demo_setup>` or have created a :doc:`custom application <../install/custom>`.

 For background and additional detail, see also :ref:`ebpub-schemas` in the ebpub documentation, the code in ebpub.db.models and the video `"Behind the scenes of EveryBlock.com" <http://blip.tv/file/1957362>`_